 If you have personal property coverage, your insurance company will also cover the costs associated with replacing water damaged personal items.
 However, this may not include the item that caused the water damage, such as a dishwasher or washing machine.
 Review your policy or contact your agent for complete details.

-Your insurance company will estimate the cost of repairs and may recommend you use one of their preferred vendors.
-While there is nothing wrong with this, but it’s in your insurance company’s best interest to get the work done for the lowest possible amount.
-By getting an independent estimate, you ensure that your property is restored to its original condition for the lowest out of pocket cost.
+Your insurance company will often recommend that you use one of their preferred vendors for repair.
+While there is nothing wrong with this, it’s in your insurance company’s best interest to get the work done for the lowest possible amount.
+However, you are always free to choose the company you’re most comfortable working with.

-Our water damage restoration specialists will assess the situation, help you document the damage, and restore your home or business to its original condition after a water damage event.
-If you have water damage, call 1-888-443-3110 now for a free estimate and 30-minute emergency response.
+You can also choose a local water damage contractor from our directory.
+We have listings for popular brands like Belfor Restoration and ServiceMaster Restore and independent contractors.
+This will assess the situation, help you document the damage, and restore your home or business to its original condition after a water damage event.